Arachni/rack-arachni-vectorfeed/README.md

 ## Example

-Run the script <em>examples/server.rb</em> to see this working live.
+Run the script <em>examples/server.rb</em> to see this working live -- you should :).

 ### Quickie